 Each of the four licensing objectives are of equal importance.
 This document sets out the policies the Authority will generally apply to promote the licensing objectives when making decisions on applications made under the Act.
-The Authority will, where it believes appropriate, consider attaching conditions to licences to promote those objectives as appropriate.
+The Authority will, where it believes

-- 1.3 This Policy shall apply in respect of applications, renewals, transfers, variations and reviews of the following licences created under the Act as set out in more detail at section 6: - premises licences - club premises certificates - personal licences - 1.4 This Policy shall also apply in relation to temporary event notices. - 1.5 This Policy took effect on 22 November 2018 when it replaced the earlier policy document dated 23 January 2014.
-This Policy will be in force for a maximum of 5

-- years but the Authority will keep this Policy under review and will consult on any proposed revisions within this period. - 1.6 In order to achieve the licensing objectives the Authority will actively promote partnership working.
-This will include working with other local authorities, the Police, fire service, local businesses, local people and those involved with child protection.
-The Authority recognises that co-operation and partnership remain the best means of promoting the licensing objectives. - 1.7 The Authority understands the need to protect children from sexual exploitation when undertaking its licensing functions. - 1.8 When exercising this Policy the Authority will had regard to the statutory principles of good regulation and the need for regulatory activities to be carried out in a way that are transparent, accountable, proportionate, consistent and targeted only at cases that require action in accordance with the principles set out in the Regulator's Code published in accordance with the Legislative and Regulatory Reform Act 2006.
+- appropriate, consider attaching conditions to licences to promote those objectives as appropriate. - 1.3 This Policy shall apply in respect of applications, renewals, transfers, variations, and reviews of the following licences created under the Act as set out in more detail at section 6: - Premises licences - Club premises certificates - Personal licences - 1.4 This Policy shall also apply in relation to Temporary Event Notices. - 1.5 This Policy took effect on [xxxxxxx] when it replaced the earlier policy document dated 22 November 2018.
+This Policy will be in force for a maximum of 5 years, but the Authority will keep this Policy under review and will consult on any proposed revisions within this period. - 1.6 In order to achieve the licensing objectives the Authority will actively promote partnership working.
+This will include working with other local authorities, the Police, fire service, local businesses, local people, and those involved with child protection.
+The Authority recognises that co-operation and partnership remain the best means of promoting the licensing objectives. - 1.7 The Authority understands the need to protect children from sexual exploitation when undertaking its licensing functions. - 1.8 When exercising this Policy, the Authority will have regard to the statutory principles of good regulation and the need for regulatory activities to be carried out in a way that are transparent, consistent accountable, proportionate, and targeted only at cases that require action in accordance with the principles set out in the Regulator's Code published in accordance with the Legislative and Regulatory Reform Act 2006.

-Section 2 North Tyneside
+North Tyneside